nuxeo/nuxeo-bench-site/content/11b-documents.md

 Total = 89,997,827 x 2 + 179,998,862 x 62 = 11,339,925,098

-The Data is split in 3 repositories:
+The data is split in 3 repositories:
 - us-east
   - 50% of Customers/IDCards/Accounts...
   - 6 months of statements